Surrogacy in Australia

-The biological parents of a child born to a surrogate must apply to the Family Court of Australia for a parenting order that confers parental responsibilities from the surrogate to themselves.
+The biological parents of a child born to a surrogate must apply to the Federal Circuit and Family Court of Australia (FCFCA) for a parenting order that confers parental responsibilities from the surrogate to themselves.
 Part of the legal issue with commercial surrogacy is whether any arrangements made outside of Australia will fulfil the necessary requirements for the legal transfer of parentage under the laws of the states and territories.
 This might result in Australian citizens not being able to be formally recognised as the legal parent and guardian of the child in question.
 Compensated surrogacy may also present difficulties for the new parents to bring the child into Australia, as citizenship is not conferred by right of parentage but by application to the federal government.
 Under most circumstances, a child of an Australian citizen, either biological or properly adopted, may be eligible for ‘Australian Citizenship by Descent’.

 What is a parenting order?

 If a birth mother refuses to hand over the baby to the arranged parents after the birth, the only option available to the arranged parents is to apply for a Parenting Order from the Family Court of Western Australia.
 This is extremely complex and fraught with difficulties, especially where the birth mother has bonded with the child and is both financially and emotionally capable of rearing the child.